Thank You SCCM 2007 Time to Say Good Bye

 SCCM 2007 End of Support

-I know it’s easy to say STOP using SCCM 2007.
-But, I know the organizations are still using SCCM 2007, and they will continue to use it for many more months.
+It’s important to note that extended support for SCCM 2007 officially ended on July 9th, 2019.
+If you are currently using ConfigMgr (SCCM) 2007, it is highly recommended that you discontinue it.
+I know it’s easy to say STOP using it, but the organizations are still using it and will continue to use it for many more months.

 RISK